gauravmishra-17/Cricket-Team-Manager/README.md

 I have used -
 1)Provider Package - for state management.
-This helps in managing the state of logged in or logged out 2)Used a Model class to manage the Player details  - Name, Type(Batsman/Bowler), Age
+This helps in managing the state of logged in or logged out

+2)Used a Model class to manage the Player details  - Name, Type(Batsman/Bowler), Age

 I still have to -
 1) work on the UI of the app
 2) remove a player from the list
-3) Add more details to player - ODI Career (Total Runs/Wickets, Strike Rate, Economy (if he’s a bowler))
+3) add more details to player - ODI Career (Total Runs/Wickets, Strike Rate, Economy (if he’s a bowler))

 I aim to complete the whole project by 4 in the evening